xddxdd/nixos-config/README.md

     - `user.nix`: Config applied on nodes without GUI.
 Currently this means all my VPS nodes.
     - `user-gui.nix`: Config applied on nodes with GUI.
 Currently this means my Arch Linux desktop.
 - `hosts`: Host-specific NixOS system definitions.
 Each subdirectory refers to a host.
 The list of hosts is automatically obtained in `flake.nix`.
 Configs here usually control networking parameters, and host-specific tunings.
+- `nixos`: Common NixOS system definitions.
+  - Used by all nodes (auto import in `client.nix`, `nixos-cd.nix`, `server.nix`)
+    - `common-apps`: Apps used by all nodes.
+    - `common-components`: System options used by all nodes.
+      - Components differ from "Apps" that, a component is a fundamental part in the system (often by tuning kernel core parameters), while an app provides service on the userspace level.
+  - Used by server nodes (auto import in `server.nix`)
+    - `server-apps`: Apps used by all server nodes.
+    - `server-components`: System options used by all server nodes.
+  - Used by client nodes (auto import in `client.nix`)
+    - Nothing right now.
+  - Supplemental files
+    - `files`: Custom files to be imported by Nix scripts.
+    - `hardware`: Common hardware configuration, including general x86_64 and QEMU VMs.
+    - `optional-apps`: Apps that are used by some nodes.
+Manual imports required in host-specific definitions.
+  - Files
+    - `client.nix`: Common configuration applied to client nodes.
+    - `nixos-cd.nix`: Used to create my customized NixOS installation CD.
+    - `server.nix`: Common configuration applied to server nodes.
 - `secrets`: Keys encrypted using [agenix](https://github.com/ryantm/agenix), with the nodes' SSH keys.